 Root is best known for its heavily distinct factions.
 None play the same, and while there are commonalities between turn-taking and gameplay logistics, each brings a particular mode of operation, point scoring, and presence on the game board.
 The dictatorial Marquise de Cat plays as an engine builder, accelerating the growth of their vast arming to swarm the forest in industrial might; the avian Eyrie focus on quick and sporadic territory capture; the Woodland Alliance gradually take control in piecemeal, guerilla strikes; while the adventurous vagabond is more likely to form backstabbing alliances and stay clear of the fray.

-You against the world: These are the best solo board games
+Top table stuff: These are the best board games of all time

 Root’s genius is to work all of these disparate playstyles into a single, balanced game.
 No faction feels better than the other, nor more complex to comprehend.
 Rules are dense, and learning the unique playstyle for each faction can be a time-consuming process, but a fully rewarding experience awaits.
 Games ebb and flow as the environment shifts to each faction’s strength, or an unexpected play by a previously overlooked agent disrupts the balance of the board.
 The constant encouragement of player interaction ensures more daring offensives are never overlooked – land grabbing and dastardly encounters are highly encouraged.